 Works for Businesses of All Sizes

-As I mentioned before the buyer journey describes the stages the buyer goes through before they decide to make a purchase – awareness, consideration, and decision.
-It doesn’t matter how big your business is, or how much budget you have, buyers still go through those stages and therefore, by understanding them, you can improve your promotion and get more sales.
+As I mentioned before the buyer journey describes the stages the buyer goes through before they decide to make a purchase: awareness, consideration, and decision.
+It doesn’t matter how big your business is, or how much budget you have, buyers still go through those stages and therefore, by understanding them, small businesses can also improve their promotion and get more sales.

 The Awareness Stage

 At this stage the buyer recognises they have a problem but isn’t necessarily aware of the solution.
-If we continue with our cleaning example from the previous article, it means a potential customer understands that they don’t seem to have time to clean their home, and as a result relax, or to spend with their kids.
+If we continue with our cleaning example from the previous article, it means a potential customer understands that they don’t seem to have time to clean their home.
 At this point they don’t know getting a cleaner is the solution, so they don’t want to know you are the best rated cleaner in the business.
-They want to find informational content that includes in a balanced way their potential options to solve their problem - For example, be a better cleaner, get better cleaning materials, or perhaps hire a cleaner.
+They want to find informational content that includes, in a balanced way, their potential options to solve their problem.
+For example, be a better cleaner, get better cleaning materials, or perhaps hire a cleaner.

 Content and Blogging

 The trick then is to get that content in a form, and on a promotional channel, that suits your customer and your budget.
 Blogging can often be the starting point for a couple of reasons.
 Firstly, it is the cheapest form of content to create: you just need word processing software.
 Secondly, by creating it you have a chance of being found when someone does a google search.

 I say it is a starting point because the act of writing your article doesn’t mean you will get found on Google.
 There is the pesky problem that you have competitors who, unless they have fallen asleep on the job, will be writing similar articles.
 You might be lucky, but in the event your competitors are not asleep, you have to work out a way of getting that content onto the first page of the search results.